All Products

 set net-device disable

-set proposal des-sha1 # Configure the phase 1 encryption algorithm and authentication algorithm.
-The settings must be consistent with the phase 1 configuration (IKE configuration) on the IPsec-VPN connection side.
+set proposal des-sha1 # Configure the phase 1 encryption and authentication algorithms.
+The settings must be the same as the phase 1 (IKE) configuration of the IPsec-VPN connection.

 set dhgrp 2 # Configure the phase 1 DH group.
-The settings must be consistent with the phase 1 configuration (IKE configuration) on the IPsec-VPN connection side.
+The setting must be the same as the phase 1 (IKE) configuration of the IPsec-VPN connection.

-set remote-gw 192.168.168.1 # Specify the IP address of the peer of the third-party SD-WAN appliance, which is the gateway IP address of the IPsec-VPN connection.
+set remote-gw 192.168.168.1 # Specify the IP address of the peer of the third-party SD-WAN appliance.
+This is the gateway IP address of the IPsec-VPN connection.

-set psksecret fddsFF123**** # Specify the pre-shared key of the tunnel.
-The pre-shared key on the Alibaba Cloud IPsec-VPN connection side and the third-party SD-WAN appliance side must be consistent.
+set psksecret fddsFF123**** # Specify the pre-shared key for the tunnel.
+The pre-shared keys on the Alibaba Cloud IPsec-VPN connection and the third-party SD-WAN appliance must be the same.

 next